About Us: What to Expect

 What are the office hours?

-I think this church is a good fit . . . what do I do to find out more or become more involved?
+If you think this church is a good fit . . . how do I find out more or become more involved?